Newsflash: just reporting on the gender pay gap and making tiny tweaks each year isn’t going to change anything.

 Faculty participants rated the male applicant as significantly more competent and hireable than the (identical) female applicant.

-Whilst it’s pretty much impossible to turn this unconscious bias off or train it away, you can switch to more skill-based harassment methods that negate some of these biases.
+Whilst it’s pretty much impossible to turn this unconscious bias off or train it away, you can switch to more skill-based harassment methods that negate some of these biases and make hiring for diversity much easier.

 For starters, we’ve completely ditched CVs at Applied.
 We use work samples instead - job-specific, situational questions designed to test candidates on their actual ability to do the job (and that alone).